 If you allow me, before answering your question, I’d like to mention a few other aggravating factors.
 One is that because of the current training techniques, business-oriented AI solutions are constrained by design to a specific business domain.
 Out of this domain, their performance plummets.
 And with deeper general-purpose APIs, the distance to operational deployment on real business use cases is very long.

 Another is that when NLU (editor’s note: Natural Language Understanding) is involved, most if not all AI-based data technologies use the same core open source components originating from the US.
-Don’t get me wrong: these components are very powerful, they’ve been developed by remarkably talented people and LEXISTEMS also do use them too.
+Don’t get me wrong: these components are very powerful, they’ve been developed by remarkably talented people and LEXISTEMS also does use them too.
 But they have a strong English language bias.
 Consequently, results on languages other than English are often disappointing.

 Last, when it comes to implementing production solutions in organizations, the problem is that although imperfect, the best-in-class technologies belong to major global players.
 As such, they are not applicable to business or otherwise private data.
 They can’t be bought for private use.
 And even if they were, because these major players are all American and because of the Patriot Act, among other things, most organizations wouldn’t go that way.